-- Cellular/Wireless Telephones are prohibited from use by all Elementary and Middle School students during school hours (7:40 AM to 3:00 PM).
-Should an emergency arise, the student may call from the Principal's, Dean of Student's, Counselor's or Main office. - High School students will have the privilege of using their cell phones during snack and lunch hours.
+- Cellular/Wireless Telephones are prohibited from use by all Elementary and Middle School students during school hours (7:40 AM to 2:30 PM).
+If an Elementary o Middle School student has a cellphone it must be kept away in their backpack.
+Should an emergency arise, the student may call from the Principal's, Dean of Students', Counselor's or Main office. - High School students will have the privilege of using their cell phones during snack and lunch hours.
 While at the classroom, cellphones must be placed in the pocket organizer under the teacher's supervision. - Cell phones can be used for educational purposes through a teacher-guided activity.
 Taking pictures or videos of classes, teachers, or incidents going on in school is prohibited.
 Posting pictures, videos of teachers in school, or official documents on any Internet social network (Facebook, YouTube, Twitter, Instagram, etc.) is prohibited by law and legal action can be taken. - If a student is found using a cellular/wireless telephone inappropriately, a staff member has the right to confiscate the device and give it to the Dean of Students and/or Principal.
 The Dean of Students and/or Principal will hold the device until the parents/guardians claim it.

-ELECTRONIC DEVICE PROTOCOL
+ELECTRONIC DEVICE1 PROTOCOL